quasarframework/quasar-framework.org/source/components/search.md

 ```

 ## Vue Properties
-Supports `v-model` which should be binded to a String or Number (depending on `type` property used) in your scope.
+Supports `v-model` which you should bind to a String or Number (depending on `type` property used) in your scope.

 | Vue Property | Type | Description |
 | --- | --- | --- |